ookii-tsuki/SafeValues/README.md

 ### Safe Values

-**These structs hide values from cheating tools by making an offset to it**
+**These structs hide values from cheating tools by making an offset to them**

   * Example of hiding a float/integer from cheating tools.